Topological Mixed Valence Model for Twisted Bilayer Graphene: Mean-field Approach

-In this early preprint, the full self-consistent treatment of equations (\ref{eq:gamma-selfconsistent}), (\ref{eq:lambda-sc}), and (\ref{eq:mu-sc}) have not been treated and will shortly be included in an updated version of this article.
 The key scales of the mean-field mixed valent moir\'e lattice model for TBG are set by the impurity physics before coherence is reached.
-Hence, the doping-temperature phase diagram for the mixed valent moir\'e lattice model would greatly resemble the Doniach phase diagram in Fig. (\ref{Figdoniach}) based on a single impurity model for the f-states in MATBG.
+Hence, the doping-temperature phase diagram for the mixed valent moir\'e lattice model would greatly resemble a Doniach phase diagram based on a single impurity model for the f-states in MATBG.

 The mean-field hybridization width for the mixed valent moir\'e lattice is